The Full Monty: Accolades and recognition

 The Full Monty won the BAFTA Award for Best Film in 1997, beating presumed frontrunners Titanic and L.A.
 Confidential and Carlyle won the BAFTA Award for Best Actor in a Leading Role.
 It was nominated for a total of four Academy Awards: Best Picture, Best Director, Best Original Score and Best Original Screenplay.

-In 1997, the Academy Award for Best Original Score was split up into two categories: Dramatic and Musical or Comedy.
-In light of 1997's big winner, Titanic, the film won only the Oscar for Best Original Musical or Comedy Score by Anne Dudley, with the Best Picture and Best Director Oscars going to Titanic and its director James Cameron and the Best Original Screenplay Oscar going to Ben Affleck and Matt Damon for Good Will Hunting.
+In 1997, the Best Picture and Best Director Oscars went to that year's big winner, Titanic and its director James Cameron, and the Best Original Screenplay Oscar went to Ben Affleck and Matt Damon for Good Will Hunting.
+At this time the Academy Award for Best Original Score was split up into two categories: Dramatic and Musical or Comedy.
+The Dramatic score award went to Titanic and Anne Dudley won the Oscar for Best Original Musical or Comedy Score for The Full Monty.
 The film was also nominated for the prestigious Grand Prix of the Belgian Syndicate of Cinema Critics.

 In 1999, it was ranked #25 on the BFI Top 100 British films list.
 In 2000, readers of Total Film magazine voted The Full Monty the 49th greatest comedy film of all time.
 By that year it earned an estimated £194 million at the box office worldwide.